mmzvia/nestjs-websocket-api/README.md

 ## 🎯 Goal

-Build a basic real-time messenger API using WebSocket with the ability to communicate in separate chat rooms.
+Build a basic real-time messenger using WebSocket with the ability to communicate in separate chat rooms.

 Users should be able to: